yewstack/yew/docs/concepts/components/properties.md

 ## PartialEq

 It is likely to make sense to derive `PartialEq` on your props if you can do this.
-Using `PartialEq` makes it much easier to avoid unnecessary rerendering \(this is explained in the **Optimizations & Best Practices** section\).
+Using `PartialEq` makes it much easier to avoid unnecessary rendering \(this is explained in the **Optimizations & Best Practices** section\).

 ## Memory/speed overhead of using Properties